hpcleuven/VscDocumentation/source/software/software_stack.rst

 .. note::

-   It is a good habit to use this command in PBS scripts, prior to loading the modules specifically needed by applications in that job script.
-This ensures that no version conflicts occur if the user loads module using his ``.bashrc`` file.
+   It is a good habit to use this command in your job scripts, prior to loading the modules specifically needed by your applications.
+This ensures that no version conflicts occur if the user loads module using his ``.bashrc`` file (see the warning above).

 Getting help